POSH

 Your first job is safety.

-Your second job is evidence.
+Your second job is preserving evidence safely.

 Your third job is the correct help pathway.